-9 cleaned the holes, by either using either a gun barrel brush (5), vacuuming out (2), or blowing out with compressed air (2).
-7 did nothing to prepare holes-simply removed old pin and drove in new.
+9 cleaned the holes, by either using either a gun barrel brush (5),

+- vacuuming out (2), or blowing out with compressed air (2). - 7 did nothing to prepare holes-simply removed old pin and drove in new.

 2. Wearing gloves.
-Although the majority (14) of technicians wore a glove of some sort while working on a repinning (a golf glove, or light cotton work gloves were mentioned the most often), there were enough who didn't (11 including myself) that it seems to be the most often), there were enough who didn't (11, including myself) that it seems to be an acceptable practice.
-Several who didn't wear gloves reported having dry hands therefore less of a need.
+Although the majority (14) of technicians wore a glove of some sort while working on a repinning (a golf glove, or light cotton work gloves were mentioned the most often), there were enough who didn't (11, including myself) that it seems to be an acceptable practice.
+Several who didn't wear gloves reported having dry hands-therefore less of a need.
 A few of the technicians reported using either baby powder, or talcum powder (both with and without gloves), to keep moisture away.